-The Steering Committee in the Phases 9 and 10 was composed by the SCRS chair (Dr. Gary Melvin), the Western BFT rapporteur (Dr. John Walter), the Eastern BFT rapporteur (Dr. Ana Gordoa), the ICCAT Executive Secretary (Mr. Camille Jean Pierre Manel) and the external expert.
-For 2019, the contract for the external member of the Steering Committee was signed with Dr. Ivan Katavic, professor at the Croatian Institute for Oceanography and Fisheries.
+The Steering Committee in the Phase 9 was composed by the SCRS chair (Dr. Gary Melvin), the Western BFT rapporteur (Dr. John Walter), the Eastern BFT rapporteur (Dr. Ana Gordoa), the ICCAT Executive Secretary (Mr. Camille Jean Pierre Manel) and the external expert.
+The contract for the external member of the Steering Committee was signed in April 2019 with Dr. Ivan Katavic, professor at the Croatian Institute for Oceanography and Fisheries.

-During the Phase 9, only one SC meeting was held, on 24 September 2019.
+During the Phase 9, only one SC meeting has been held, on 24 September 2019.
 It focused on the last activities of the Phase 9 and planning of Phase 10, including also a lot of issues the SC needed to take decision about.
 It was also decided to elaborate the amendment proposal for Phase 9 Grant Agreement.
+The report is available in Annex 1a (document no. 19).
 Other decisions were taken via email, following the regular correspondence held between the GBYP Coordinator and GBYP SC members for all relevant issues.
-In Phase 10, there were several SC meetings during May-July, all of which were held online.